Capillary Rise in Pipes with Variable Cross Section: Global analysis and the generalized Washburn equation

 \section{Global analysis and the generalized Washburn equation}

-The equation that determines the dynamics of a fluid column is the momentum balance law \eqref{eq::MomentumBalance}.
-However, to reduce it to a single ODE, with time $t$ as an independent variable, all the space variables have to be averaged in a certain sense.
+Equation that determines dynamics of a fluid column is the momentum balance law \eqref{eq::MomentumBalance}.
+However, to reduce it to a single ODE, with time $t$ as an independent variable, field variables have to be averaged out in a certain sense.
 To reach this goal, the following strategy will be adopted: (i) the mean velocity of the circular cross section (perpendicular to the pipe axis) will be introduced; (ii) the momentum balance law in global form will be used for dynamical analysis.
 These two steps will eventually yield the generalized Washburn equation.